TheGoodlike13/liberty_or_death/README.md

 Which, I suppose, implies the installation is not complete, at least not as far as this guide is considered.

-The installation command 'sudo yum install -y openldap openldap-clients openldap-servers' doesn't work either.
+    sudo yum install -y openldap openldap-clients openldap-servers

+Doesn't work.
 Command 'yum' not found.
 But not so fast!
 By sheer coincidence during the last few days I stumbled upon [this video](https://odysee.com/@SomeOrdinaryGamers:a/please-stop-using-windows...:f) which gives a bit of an explanation.
 As we've seen before, there are different distributions (a weird word for 'types' or 'kinds') of linux.
 But it wasn't enough